 A Microchip Technologies MRF89XA IC on a MRF89XAM8A module was selected to illustrate some of the integration issues and tests that are needed to confirm correct operation.
 In addition to having a lot of flexibility in operating modes, this IC has low receiver power consumption making it attractive for battery powered applications.
 For convenience, the same module optimized for the 868 MHz band is used, though slightly different components would typically be needed for North America.

-On the instrument side, a Tektronix MDO4104-6 mixed domain oscilloscope was used.
-It has the ability to simultaneously display analog signals to 1 GHz bandwidth, 16 digital waveforms including decode of digital data, and RF signals to 6 GHz.
+On the instrument side, a Tektronix MDO4104-6 mixed domain oscilloscope was used, because it has the ability to simultaneously display analog signals to 1 GHz bandwidth, 16 digital waveforms including decode of digital data, and RF signals to 6 GHz.
 All of these signals can be time correlated to show the effects of control signals and analog signals on the RF time and frequency domains.

 To illustrate the signals that need to be measured to assure correct operation of the two transmitter modes, a Microchip Explorer 16 demonstration board was used to control the radio module and allow connection of the oscilloscope.
 Figure 1 shows the setup used.